 Revenue recognition: Revenue derived from exchange transactions such as public veterinary clinic medical fees, adoptions and retail sales are recognized at a point in time when services are performed or products are provided.
-Contributions and grants are recognized as revenue when received or when an unconditional promise to give is made.
+Contributions, special events revenue, and grants are recognized as revenue when received or when an unconditional promise to give is made.